nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.4.4 Exiting the program : `exit`

 Exits the program.
-Alternatively, you can exit the program by clicking the top-right X button to close the window.
+Alternatively, you can exit the program by clicking the top-right X button to close the window. sprINT updates your data [periodically](#345-saving-the-data), so you don't have to worry about unsaved or possible loss of data when exiting the program.

 Format: `exit`